COVID-19 Resources for Faculty Members

 - Pandemic Mentorship Program.
 Since the beginning of the COVID-19 pandemic, women’s research and scholarly output have been deeply impacted.
 Submissions to academic journals decreased and those particularly affected are women of color who are junior faculty.
 As an intervention, the Gender+ Justice Initiative is offering a Pandemic Mentorship Program that pairs Georgetown senior faculty with junior faculty who work on similar issues across campuses and disciplines.
 The mentor and mentee will meet virtually 2 to 3 times per semester.
 The Pandemic Mentorship Program provides an opportunity for: (1) exchange and collaboration between scholars working on similar issues; (2) a supportive environment for junior faculty; (3) practical advice on dealing with personal and academic challenges.

 - Free Mental Health Resources.
-The University offers virtual therapy and coaching to all U.S. based, benefits-eligible faculty and staff at no cost to the employee through One Medical.
+The University offers Mindset, a One Medical virtual therapy and coaching program, to all U.S. based, benefits-eligible faculty and staff.
 To access these resources, activate your One Medical membership (if you haven’t already done so), by entering your Georgetown NetID email address and the code OMGUMIND.
 You can then learn more and sign up here for an initial consultation.
 This resource is a complement to the mental health assistance provided through University-sponsored health plans and the services offered through the Faculty and Staff Assistance Program (FSAP).

 - GU Wellness.
 The Office of Faculty & Staff Benefits offers wellness workshops, coaching, and other various other resources.
 Visit the Virtual Wellness website.

 - Coronavirus (COVID-19) Resource Center.
 The University is collecting general information regarding the University’s COVID-19 response and resources at this website, which is routinely updated.